steineey/node-red-contrib-mongodb4/README.md

 Common database operations are `command`, `ping`, `stats` and more.

-: msg.payload (array) : Pass the CRUD operation arguments as message payload.
+-   **msg.payload (array)** - Pass the CRUD operation arguments as message payload.
 Message payload has to be array type to pass multiple function arguments to a driver operation.

 Example `insertOne`:

 ```js
 msg.payload = [{name: 'Anna', age: 1}];
 ```

 Example `find`:

 ```js
 // find query argument
 const query = {